roots/trellis/README.md

 Trellis is a collection of Ansible playbooks for setting up a LEMP stack for WordPress.

-- Local development environment with Vagrant
+- Local development environment with Lima VMs
 - High-performance production servers
 - Zero-downtime deploys for your [Bedrock](https://roots.io/bedrock/)-based WordPress sites
 - [trellis-cli](https://github.com/roots/trellis-cli) for easier management